-Your statement is also an example of how well you can write.
+Your statement is also an example of how well you can write, an important aspect of getting a doctorate.
 By framing your essay before you write it, you can avoid stream-of-consciousness writing that can often come across as undefined and incoherent.

 Proofread!
 And read it over and over

 When you think you have a finished product, read your essay out loud.
 This makes it easier to catch typos, poor grammar, and oddly-worded sentences.
 If you have a friend who is also applying to grad school, help each other out by editing each other’s essays.
 Having someone else read your statement and ask questions can help you clarify your points and make it more compelling.
 Your statement is your one chance to present yourself professionally in your own words.
 The occasional mistake is excusable, but messy writing will make the reviewers think you lack attention to detail.

 Before you hit submit on that application, be certain you have attached the correct document for the right institution.
 It can be very embarrassing if your statement mentions the wrong faculty member’s name or refers to another school’s library!
 It could also cause the reviewers to think that you are not as serious about their program.
 You’ve spent a good amount of time perfecting your application, so take your time to review everything before you submit.
 You can rest easily knowing you’ve presented your best.